Paparazzi (Lady Gaga song): Music video

-Development
+Background

 The music video was directed by Swedish director, Jonas Åkerlund, who had previously directed music videos for artists like the Smashing Pumpkins, Madonna, Moby, Rammstein, and U2.
 His wife Bea Åkerlund was hired as Gaga's stylist for the video.
-It was filmed on April 13 & 14, 2009 at Villa de León in Malibu, California, and at Chateau d'Or in Bel Air, Los Angeles.
+It was filmed on April 13–14, 2009 at Villa de Leon in Malibu, California, and at Chateau d'Or in Bel Air, Los Angeles.
 Gaga told MTV News that she was satisfied with the finished version of the "Paparazzi" video, likening it to a short film.
 In an interview with The Canadian Press on May 26, 2009, Gaga cited her video as "the most amazing creative work that [she's] put together so far."
 She went on to describe the message of the video:

 It has a real, genuine, powerful message about fame-whoring and death and the demise of the celebrity, and what that does to young people.
 The video explores ideas about sort of hyperbolic situations that people will go to in order to be famous.
 Most specifically, pornography and murder.
 These are some of the major themes in the video.

 Later, in her V magazine cover story, Gaga believed that Diana, Princess of Wales was referenced in the video, claiming she died because of being a martyr symbolic of fame.
 The video was supposed to premiere on June 4, 2009, in the United Kingdom and Ireland, on Channel 4.
 However, while touring in Australia, Gaga posted a message on her Twitter account on May 29, 2009, saying "Stop leaking my motherf**king videos", which referred to the video being released without the singer's consent.